Program overview

 Graduates of the Power Engineering Technology program can pursue a variety of career paths in Canada, including:

-- Plant Operator: Oversee the daily operations of power plants, monitoring systems and ensuring compliance with safety regulations.
+• Plant Operator: Oversee the daily operations of power plants, monitoring systems and troubleshooting issues as they arise.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.